Kevin Mack: Personal life

-Mack has mentioned having two daughters who were young when he resided in Houston; he lived there for about 14 years.
+Mack has mentioned having two daughters who were young when he resided in Houston, Texas; he lived there for about 14 years.

 In 1989 in Cuyahoga County Court in Cleveland, Mack pleaded guilty to cocaine use in exchange for three other charges (cocaine trafficking, possession of criminal tools, and using a motor vehicle for drug abuse) being dropped.
 He was sentenced to six months in jail.